BunchOfBytes/STF-2020/Mobile/True or false?.md

 adb - install apk on our android app.

-burpsuite - to test for any web requests
+BurpSuite - to test for any web requests

 ## Setup:
 Install genymotion (https://docs.genymotion.com/desktop/3.0/01_Get_started/012_Installation.html).
 Be sure to install an SDK of 21 or higher as the minSdkVersion specified in AndroidManifest.xml is 21.